International trade

 UN Trade and Development, UNCTADstat and the World Trade Organization..

 All main service categories witnessed a solid expansion in 2024 compared to the previous year.
-Still recovering from the consequences of the COVID-19 pandemic, travel registered the highest annual growth rate among main categories of services exported (+13.6%).
-International transport sales recovered from the previous year slowdown (+8.3% in 2024).
+Still recovering from the consequences of the COVID-19 pandemic, travel registered the highest annual growth rate among the main categories of services exported (+13.6%).
+International transport sales recovered from the previous year's slowdown (+8.3% in 2024).
 Telecommunications, computer, and information services experienced another year of genuine strong growth (11.1%), riding on rising demand for new technologies.
 Exports of financial, insurance, and intellectual-property-related services and of other business services gained 9.3% in 2024, as digitally tradable products corresponding to these service categories have become ever more demanded globally.

 Data updated on 25 Jul 2025